DataSF/publishing-toolkit/README.md

-# Publishing Toolkit
+# DataSF Open Data Publishing Toolkit

 The publishing toolkit describes how DataSF supports open data publishing.
-The processes herein are the outcome of continuous improvements that reflect the City's context.
-That context includes:
+The processes herein are the outcome of continuous improvements that reflect our environemnt.

-1. **A highly federated IT environment.** Federated IT means a range of systems sitting in different physical and virtual locations.
-Processes have been designed to establish patterns and create consistency where possible.
+Processes have been designed to establish patterns and create consistency where possible within a highly federated IT structure.
 They are flexible enough to adapt to a variety of configurations.
-2. **An orientation toward scale and institutional support.**

-Values embodied in the publishing processes?

-* User orientation
-* Process optimization
-* Continuous feedback and improvement

-\[A little more here summarized from the chapters below\]
+They also reflect a handful of principles.
+We seek to:

+1. Leverage lightly coupled systems rather than monolithic solutions.
+2. Design processes and systems that meet people where they are.
+3. Reduce duplication of effort.
+4. Orient toward scaling where feasible.
+5. Continuosly evaluate and improve.

+This guide steps through our entire publishing process from intake to public dataset.
+Much of this is invisible to the publisher, except for the touchpoints where we're gathering information we need to support them.

+We also include a [reference of the technology](/technology/README.md) we use to support these processes.

+This document will change as we do.